Arthur de Capell Brooke: Remarks on Norway

-His informants were the county administrator of Finnmark, the clergymen Marcus Fredrik Steen of Karlsøy and Peter Vogelius Deinboll of Vadsø (1816-1824); as well as the bishop of Nordland Mathias Bonsak Krogh.
-Later, in 1823 he was a traveller between the villages of Alta and Torneå, describing how the locals had discovered coffee.
+His informants were the county administrator of Finnmark, the clergymen Marcus Fredrik Steen of Karlsøy and Peter Vogelius Deinboll of Vadsø (1816–1824); as well as the bishop of Nordland Mathias Bonsak Krogh.
+Later, in 1823 he was a traveler between the villages of Alta and Torneå, describing how the locals had discovered coffee.

 Books

 He wrote and sketched in several publications from his expeditions: